jmhuie/SlicerBiomech/README.md

 2. Load in CT Data.
 3. Segment bone or structure of interest in the Segement Editor module.
 4. Create a new Linear Transform in the Transforms module.
-5. Move your Segmentation node and the Volume node from the "Transformable" column to the "Transformed" column.
+5. Move your Segmentation node from the "Transformable" column to the "Transformed" column.
+You also transform the Volume node, but note that the Slice Index output will be based on the untransformed Volume node.
 6. Use the rotation sliders or the interactive "Visible in 3D view" tool under display to orient your segment.
 Align the long axis of your segment with one of the three slice views based on how you would like slice through the segment.
 7. Navigate to Segment Geometry.
 8. Select your inputs.
 "Segmentation" is the Segmentation node that contains your segment and "Volume" is the corresponding Volume node.
 Both are required if you applied a linear transformation.